 Dan’s angel investments

-• Dan approaches his angel investments as a way for him to focus.
-If there are things he thinks should exist in the world (and he won’t get around to building them), then he invests in them.
+- Dan approaches his angel investments as a way for him to focus.
+If there are things he thinks should exist in the world (and he won’t get around to building them), then he invests in them, much like investors in real estate who identify potential in properties that align with current trends and future growth.

-• Dan asks himself, “Are these people you respect and want to be around for the next 5 years?” since angel investing is a long-term strategy.
-Those who have accumulated a bunch of debts after investing in various businesses may need to schedule a Business Financial Consultation with a financial advisor.
+- Those who have accumulated a bunch of debts after investing in various businesses may need to schedule a Business Financial Consultation with a financial advisor, just as property investors seek expertise to navigate the complexities of the market.

 Canada vs. Silicon Valley